It's never too late to become a Bollywood actor - ExBulletin

 A: About four years after moving to Mumbai, I started having voice over work opportunities: corporate presentations, TV and radio commercials that wanted an American or British accent.
 Then I started getting calls to dub Bollywood movies.
 Then I was invited to audition to play.

-At first, I had background pieces.
+At the beginning, I had background pieces.
 And then, because I’m lucky enough to have an American accent and vocal training, I started auditioning and getting speaking roles.

 It was a godsend.
 It was another miracle from India.
 Being able to learn a new art form now is so wonderful and such an amazing opportunity.